MTACS/Lynx/README.md

 * Reenable number of likes

+Experimental features

+* Use modern notifications, with custom icon radius and icon shadow

 # Requesting features

 Contact me via [Twitter](https://twitter.com/mtac8) or [Reddit](https://reddit.com/u/-MTAC-) or create a GitHub issue.
 As new features are requested, the tweak and current list shown above will be updated.